onflow/cadence/docs/language.md

 ### Fixed-Point Numbers

+> 🚧 Status: Currently only the 64-bit wide `Fix64` and `UFix64` types are available.
+> More fixed-point number types will be added in a future release.

 Fixed-point numbers are useful for representing fractional values.
 They have a fixed number of digits after decimal point.

 They are essentially integers which are scaled by a factor.
 For example, the value 1.23 can be represented as 1230 with a scaling factor of 1/1000.
 The scaling factor is the same for all values of the same type and stays the same during calculations.

 Fixed-point numbers in Cadence have a scaling factor with a power of 10, instead of a power of 2, i.e. they are decimal, not binary.